profvjreddi/homepage/content/blog/phd-admissions-reality.md

 **What committees evaluate:**
 - Research potential matters far more than grades or test scores
 - How to show intellectual curiosity and genuine engagement
-- The AI writing tool reality and what still differentiates strong applications
 - Why your statement should look forward, not backward (with before/after examples)
 - What your recommenders actually write about you